 In my lab we investigate patterns and processes that underpin the distribution and abundance of microorganisms in different habitats of the aquatic environment.
 Some of our quests deal with the following:

 - Which members of the microbial trophic web are the key players in defining and maintaining community structure?

-- What is the role of spatial structure in regulating the community’s stability?
+- What is the role of spatial/temporal structure in regulating the community’s stability?

 - How do abiotic parameters regulate ecosystem functioning of microbial processes?